KrishnaTiwari1cr/ab-testing-project-/README.md

-# 🚀 A/B Testing Analysis: Landing Page Conversion Optimization
+# A/B Testing Analysis: Landing Page Conversion Optimization

-## 📊 Key Result (TL;DR)
+## 📊 Executive Summary

 The new landing page achieved a **conversion rate of 11.88%**, compared to **12.04%** for the existing page.

-- 📉 Absolute change: **-0.16 percentage points**
+- Absolute change: **-0.16 percentage points**
-- 🧪 P-value: **0.1897** (not statistically significant)
+- P-value: **0.1897** (not statistically significant)
-- 📉 Effect size: **negligible**
+- Effect size: **negligible**

-👉 **Final Decision: Do NOT roll out the new landing page**
+**Conclusion:** The new landing page does not improve performance and should not be rolled out.

 ---

-## 🎯 Problem Statement
+## 🎯 Objective

-Can a new landing page improve user conversion rates?
+To determine whether a newly designed landing page leads to a statistically and practically significant improvement in user conversion rate.

-This project evaluates:
-- Statistical significance (Is the result real?)
-- Practical significance (Does it actually matter?)

 ---

 ## 🧠 Business Context

-A/B testing is widely used in product and growth teams to validate changes before rollout.

-Even small changes in conversion rate can:
+A/B testing is a critical decision-making tool in product and growth teams.
+Even small changes in conversion rates can significantly impact revenue and user engagement at scale.
-- Impact revenue
-- Affect user engagement
-- Influence product decisions

-👉 Goal: **Make a data-driven decision under uncertainty**
+This analysis aims to ensure that any product change is both **statistically valid** and **business-relevant** before deployment.

 ---